Betty, Age 10, Gets Her Very First Pair of Glasses

 img_8872

-But a year later, since starting school in Luperon, Dominican Republic, our daughter, Betty, had been complaining that she couldn’t see the blackboard.
+But a year later, since starting school in Luperón, Dominican Republic, our daughter Betty has been complaining that she couldn’t see the blackboard.

 Enter Ana Lopez, proprietor of the Casa Lopez convenience store, and patron saint of English-speaking cruisers.